aditya-vardhan/songs/red.md

 I'm going tooo...
-Where the sun burns And the....
+Where the sun burns And the

 Heeeaat stays in command

-Come lay by my side...
+Come and lay by my side...
 Right heeere

-To where the.... river turns to dust And...
+To where the.... river turns to dust And

 God is never rushed

-Come lay by my side Right here
+Come and lay by my side Right here